Gu Songfen

-Gu Songfen (顾诵芬; born 4 February 1930) is a Chinese aircraft designer.
-He participated in the design of the Shenyang JJ-1, China's first jet trainer.
-He was the chief designer of the Shenyang J-8 and J-8II, China's first high-speed, high-altitude interceptor fighter jets.
-He served as vice president and chief designer of the Shenyang Aircraft Design Institute and is an academician of both the Chinese Academy of Sciences and the Chinese Academy of Engineering.
+Gu Songfen (顾诵芬; 4 February 1930 – 31 May 2026) was a Chinese aircraft designer.
+He participated in the design of the Shenyang JJ-1, the People's Republic of China's first jet trainer.
+He was the chief designer of the Shenyang J-8 and J-8II, the PRC's first high-speed, high-altitude interceptor fighter jets.
+He served as vice president and chief designer of the Shenyang Aircraft Design Institute and was an academician of both the Chinese Academy of Sciences and the Chinese Academy of Engineering.